 Barriers to simple collaboration

 Today’s marketer is expected to work on their personal computers, tablets and mobile phones with not only the entire company internally, but with a variety of agencies, customers and consultants externally across many locations and geographies.
 According to the 2014 Forrester Market Trends: Secure File Sharing and Collaboration in the Enterprise, a majority of employees are sharing information and collaborating with others inside and outside of the company.
 With all these moving parts, streamlining the development and review of content can be more difficult than ever.

-The objective of the marketing team is to build powerful messages and effective campaigns that resonate with customers and drive revenue but as these documents move from inception, to evolution and finally publishing, feedback is received and revisions are made at each stage, making the collaboration process even more complex and time consuming.
+The objective of the marketing team is to build powerful messages and effective campaigns that resonate with customers and drive revenue but as these documents move from inception to evolution and finally publishing, feedback is received and revisions are made at each stage, making the collaboration process even more complex and time-consuming.

 In fact, a recent report from IDC showed that workers spend 8.3 hours editing and reviewing and managing document versions consumes four hours.
 This time can be a drain on company costs and productivity.

 Today’s mobile workforce also adds to the complexity of collaboration.
 Research by Workshare earlier this year found that 81% of employees are now accessing documents outside the office.
-Running several projects over email is not only frustrating and disjointed but also slows down review cycles, hinders version control, and with email being an unsecure method of sharing, compromises data security.
+Running several projects over email is not only frustrating and disjointed but also slows down review cycles, hinders version control, and with email being an unsecured method of sharing, compromises data security.

 So how does the modern marketer enhance the collaborative process to avoid these issues?

 A recent study of more than 900 marketing executives by Oracle found that organizations that support cross-department collaboration are enjoying more substantial benefits, including reduced time to market, greater solution adoption and fewer defects in products.
 So what role does technology play in bridging this gap?